anmaped/rmtld3synth/readme.md

 (And (Not (And (Lessthan (Variable x) (Constant 20)) (Lessthan (Constant 10) (Variable x))))  (LessThan (Duration x (Or task_a_release (Or task_a_start ...)))
 5) )

 ```
-The formula contains `...` meaning the remaining events triggered by the task A, and `x` is a logic variable meaning that the duration can be measured such as the inequality 10 < x < 20.
-Note that (And a b) is a shortcut for `(Not (Or (Not a) (Not b)))`.
+The formula contains `...` meaning the remaining events triggered by the task A, and `x` is a logic variable meaning that the duration can be measured such as the inequality `10 < x < 20`.
+Note that `(And a b)` is a shortcut for `(Not (Or (Not a) (Not b)))`.

-Note that in this example the notion of event as used in Discrete Event Systems is encoded using propositions.
+Note that in this example the notion of event is as used in Discrete Event Systems.
+Events are directly encoded using propositions.

 #### Unit test generation

-[TODO]
+rmtld3synth also supports the automatic generation of unit tests for C++ based on the oracle deployed in Ocaml.
+Based on it, we test the expected evaluation of a set of formulas against the evaluation in the embedded platform.

+There are two flags.
+The `gen_unit_tests` enables the automatic generation of monitors including the makefiles, and the  `gen_concurrency_tests` that instructs the construction of a set of tests for the performance evaluation of the rmtlib.

 #### Compiling the generated monitors

 To compile the generated monitors please use the generated `Makefile`.
-Please aware that you need rtmlib.a
+Please be aware that you need the `rtmlib.a` library.

-Type `make x86-mon` to compile the monitors with x86 target or using `x86-mtest` argument to compile the unit tests.
+Use `make x86-mon` to compile the monitors with x86 target or use `x86-mtest` argument to compile both monitors and the unit tests at the same time.

-Type `make arm-mon` to compile the monitors for ARM architecture with support of the NuttX OS.
+Use `make arm-mon` to compile the monitors for ARM architecture with support of the NuttX OS.
 After this step we shall link the monitors as a standalone app or module as provided in the `rtmlib/nuttx` directory.
-For that install the module files `main.cpp` and `module.mk` in the NuttX modules directory.
+For that try to install the module files `main.cpp` and `module.mk` in the NuttX modules directory.

-To be used on Ardupilot replace the external Px4 makefile `px4_common.mk` in `modules/Px4` directory of the Ardupilot.
+For the monitors to be used with Ardupilot replace the external Px4 makefile `px4_common.mk` in `modules/Px4` directory of the Ardupilot.

 ### License

-rmtld3synth toolchain files are licensed under LGPL.
+rmtld3synth toolchain files are licensed under LGPL 3.0.